-There is a lot paperwork that clutters the office of any organization, but the vision statement is unique from the rest.
+There’s a lot of paperwork that clutters the office of any organization, but the vision statement is unique from the rest.
 Often confused with a mission statement, the vision statement has a different purpose.
-A vision statement looks towards the future, but a mission statement talks about what the company is doing in the present.
+A vision statement looks toward the future, but a mission statement talks about what the company is doing in the present.

 What Is a Vision Statement?

-So, what is a vision statement?
-It is a document that states the future objectives of an organization.
+A vision statement is a business document that states the current and future objectives of an organization.
 A company’s vision must align with its mission, business plan, strategic plan, and organizational culture.
-A vision statement isn’t only used in business.
-Nonprofits and governmental offices also use them to set goals.
+A vision statement isn’t only used in business; nonprofits and government offices also use them to set strategic goals.

 A vision statement doesn’t have any particular length.
-It can be as short as an aspirational sentence or pages long, depending on how much detail you want to give it.
-However long it is, the vision statement is formally written and is used as reference in company documents to serve as a guide for short and long-term strategic planning.
+However long it is, the vision statement is formally written and is used as a reference in company documents to serve as a guide for short and long-term strategic planning.
 The best way to learn about vision statements is to look at examples.
 We’ve gathered 25 vision statement examples from the best companies in the world to help you write your own.